How Does IRDA Define Motor Insurance?

 4. Do not hesitate to get detailed information about the insurance of a used vehicle from the insurance company.
-If you are buying a used vehicle, always make sure with the insurance company about the transfer of the policy ownership and other procedures.
+If you are buying a used vehicle, always make sure with the insurance company about the transfer of the policy owner and other procedures.

 5. Do not provide your insurance provider with incorrect information.
 This may land you in a legal situation.

-Apart from the above mentioned tips, IRDA also specifies certain general guidelines for policy owners:
+Apart from the above-mentioned tips, IRDA also specifies certain general guidelines for policy owners:

 2. Remember, it is not important that you seek an insurance agent for purchasing vehicle insurance.
 You can also buy it directly from the insurance company.
 Just visit your nearest branch office or the official website to buy directly from the company.